flavienbwk/rust-registry-offline/README.md

     cp ./mirror.example.toml ./mirror/mirror.toml
     ```

-4. Run server sync to retrieve base crates
+3. Run server sync to retrieve base crates

-    To download the FULL current mirror of _crates.io_ :
+    To download the FULL mirror of _crates.io_ :

+    > **Note**
-    :warning: Downloading the full mirror takes around 1 hour to download on a fiber connection and uses ~119GB of storage
+    > Downloading the full mirror takes around 1 hour to download on a fiber connection and uses ~119GB of storage

     ```bash
     docker-compose -f sync.docker-compose.yml run registry_sync sync /mirror
     ```

-    For an empty mirror that can be populated later :
+    For an empty mirror that can later be populated :

     ```bash
     docker-compose -f sync.docker-compose.yml run registry_sync sync /mirror /vendor
     ```

-5. Now export server's docker image and zip this project to copy it on your offline computer
+4. Now export server's docker image and zip this project to copy it on your offline computer

     ```bash
     docker save -o panamax_registry:latest panamax_registry.tar